 Arthritis is a condition which destroys the inner workings of your joints, including your ankles and any of the 30 joints in each foot.
 Osteoarthritis is the most common form and it slowly wears away joint cartilage and results from the wear and tear of old age.

 Surgical treatment for common ankle injuries and arthritis include ankle arthroscopy, fusion of ankle bones and tendon grafts.
 These procedures can lead to a painful post-operative recovery.

 Plantar fasciitis is one of the most common causes of heel pain and is often found in runners.
 It is caused by inflammation of a thick band of tissue which runs across the bottom of your foot and connects your heel bone to your toes.
 Plantar fasciitis causes stabbing pain which often occurs with your first steps in the morning.
 It is usually treated with physiotherapy and corticosteroid injections.

-All the conditions above can be treated with stem cell therapy, Lipogems® adipose tissue transfer and Platelet Rich Plasma (PRP) therapy which offer a shorter recovery time and less risk than surgery.
-Following these procedures, patients are often encouraged to walk the same day.
+All the conditions above can be treated with stem cell therapy, AMPP® Activated Mesenchymal Pericyte Plasma (using Lipogems® technology) and Platelet Rich Plasma (PRP) treatment. which offer a shorter recovery time and less risk than surgery.
+Following these procedures, patients are often encouraged to walk the same da.

 With a higher concentration of growth factors than typically found in blood, PRP injections support the restoration of injured tissue and inhibit painful inflammatory processes.